learnlatex/learnlatex.github.io/en/more-08.md

-Unlike the other forms discussed in these lessons, `tabularx` needs to typeset the table several times with trial widths to determine the final setting, this means that there are several restrictions on the use of the environment, see the
+Unlike the other forms discussed in these lessons, `tabularx` needs to typeset the table several times with trial widths to determine the final setting.
+This means that there are several restrictions on the use of the environment; see the
 [package documentation](https://texdoc.net/pkg/tabularx).

 ## Multi-page tables

-A `tabular` forms an unbreakable box so it can not be split over more than one page, and is often placed in a floating `table` environment.
+A `tabular` forms an unbreakable box so it must be small enough to fit on one page, and is often placed in a floating `table` environment.

 Several packages provide variants with similar syntax that do allow page breaking.
-Here we show use of the longtable package.
+Here we show use of the `longtable` package.

 ```
 \documentclass{article}